 Further information: For more details, see the DEAS User Manual.

-Alternatively, the seminar supervisor can apply as the data user and register the students as Bachelor candidates, who will then also have access to the data.
+Registration as co-users: Alternatively, the course supervisor can apply for the datasets as the data user and register the students as Bachelor’s candidates.
+In this case, the students also receive access to the data.

 The data can be used for all qualification projects from the level of a Master’s degree onward.
 For Bachelor’s theses, the application must be submitted by the supervising university member.